sendahug/send-hug-backend/API_DOCS.md

   - loginCount (Number) - The user's login count.
   - blocked (Boolean) - Whether or not the user is blocked.
   - releaseDate (Date) - When the user will be unblocked.
 Must be in request data if 'blocked' is set to true in the request data.
-  - closeReport (Number) - the ID of the report to close (if the edit request was sent from the Admin Dashboard).

 **Required Permission:** 'patch:user' or 'patch:any-user'.